Zubax/Bloxa/README.md

 The bulk capacitor bank is formed with 3 [180 µF aluminum electrolytic capacitors](https://www.digikey.com/products/en?keywords=565-4066-ND) from [United Chemi-Con](https://www.digikey.com/en/supplier-centers/u/united-chemi-con).

-The overcurrent protection trip value is set to 35 A.

 ## Release notes
 Newest entries at the top.
 ### Bloxa V0.2